 Unsafe conditions such as Lightning, High Winds or CSO (raw sewage release) will cancel a trip.

 Life jackets (personal flotation devices or PFDs) will be provided and must be worn by all paddlers.
 Dress for getting wet.
-Kayaks are low to the water and some or all of you will get wet.
-Wear quick dry clothes.
-NO COTTON as it gets heavy when wet and will make you chilly in cooler air temps.
+Kayaks are low to the water, and some or all of you will get wet.
+Wear quick-dry clothes.
+NO COTTON: it gets heavy when wet and will make you chilly in cooler air temps.
 Depending on the weather, you might want to bring protective clothes (windbreaker, rain jacket, fleece, etc.) in a dry bag.

 - A waterproof paddle top or rain jacket

 - In cooler temps wear wet suits or dry suits